hoshikitsunoda/portfolio-2019/_posts/blog/2020-09-24-utility-function-to-call-axios.md

 )
 ```

-What's happening here is `api` function we imported from `utils/api.tsx` is exporting axios.create which allows you to use axios methods, `.get()` in this case, and we are passing `/search` path.
+What's happening here is `api` function we imported from `utils/api.tsx` is exporting axios.create which allows you to create axios instances, `.get()` in this case, with `/search` path passed in.
 This `/search` will be combined with the baseURL we set in `api.tsx` and becomes a complete endpoint URL.
-And the `paramsu` object that contains a keyword(search term) also gets passed to API and then returns video data. axios.create gives you ability to create all kinds of instances.
+And the `params` object that contains a keyword(search term) also gets passed to API and then returns video data. `axios.create()` gives you the ability to create all kinds of instances.
 More on it [here](https://github.com/axios/axios#creating-an-instance).

 As you can see, this `fetchVideosHandler` function takes `keyword` as an argument.
 You can add input to your UI and create another handler to read input value and set it as a state then pass to `fetchVideosHandler` like this: